 The ethical construction of male behavior begins inescapably in small ways from the earliest childhood.
 Through a combination of biological drive and consistent socialization, boys become habituated to inflicting pain or standing idly by as others do, and to collecting trophies of their exploits.

-The paintings do not depict graphic images of violent acts, only their aftermath.
+The paintings do not depict graphic images of violent acts, only their gesture and their aftermath.
 Through isolation, images are treated as icons and take on allegorical properties; objects for contemplation.